MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

 #### Choosing between embedded web view or system browser on Xamarin.Android

-In your Android app, in `MainActivity.cs` you can set the parent activity, so that the authentication result gets back to it:
+In your Android app, in `MainActivity.cs` you can set the parent activity so that the authentication result gets back to it:

 ```csharp
  App.ParentWindow = this;